 Property and equipment are depreciated and amortized using the straight-line method over the respective estimated useful lives of the assets.

-Construction in progress represents website development costs not yet placed in service.
-Amortization of such asset commences once the respective asset is placed in service.
+As of December 31, 2022, construction in progress represented website development costs not yet placed in service.
+Amortization of such asset commenced once the respective asset was placed in service.

 Deferred Revenue